bastianherre/global-leader-ideologies/README.md

-# Variable descriptions for the Global Leader Ideology dataset
+# The Global Leader Ideology dataset

+This document briefly describes the variables in the dataset.

+If you would like to explore the data, use `global_leader_ideologies.dta` for Stata and `global_leader_ideologies.csv` otherwise.
+If you would like to learn more about the coding, take a look at my working paper `Identifying_Ideologues` and `Identifying_Ideologues_Supplementary_Materials`.
+If you would like to see the data visualized, check out the graphs and supplement.
-This document briefly describes the variables in my Global Leader Ideology dataset.
-If you would like to learn more about the coding, take a look at my working paper.
-If you would like to learn more about a specific country or leader, take a look at the country profiles.
+If you would like to replicate the graphs or refine them, take a look at my code.
+If you would like to learn more about a specific country or leader, check out the country profiles.

 When using the data, please cite the working paper:
 Herre, Bastian.
 2021.
 Identifying Ideologues: A Global Dataset on Political Leaders, 1945-2020.
 Working Paper.